Big Head Todd and the Monsters

-Big Head Todd and The Monsters is a rock band formed by Todd Park Mohr, Brian Nevin, and Rob Squires in 1986 in Colorado.
-The band has released several albums since 1989; their 1993 album Sister Sweetly went platinum in the United States.
+Big Head Todd and The Monsters is a rock band formed by Todd Park Mohr, Brian Nevin, and Rob Squires in Colorado in 1986.
+Their 1993 major label debut Sister Sweetly went platinum in the United States.
 The band developed a sizable live following, especially in the Mountain States of the United States.

 Career

 Early life and career

-The trio had attended Columbine High School together.
+The trio attended Columbine High School together.
 Mohr went to Colorado State University in Fort Collins, Colorado and transferred to the University of Colorado to join Nevin and Squires.
 The three had their first gig in 1986, at a college party at the University of Colorado.
 Soon after that they began touring bars and clubs in Denver, Fort Collins, and Boulder as Big Head Todd and the Monsters in 1987.
 The band soon built up a following throughout Colorado and the surrounding states.
-They toured extensively throughout the Mountain States and West Coast of the United States in their van, dubbed "The Colonel”.
-They drove more than 400,000 miles.
+They toured extensively throughout the Mountain States and West Coast of the United States in their van, dubbed The Colonel, driving more than 400,000 miles.